alinex/node-format/README.md

 * `string`
   text to be parsed
 * `format` (optional)
-  formatter to use or filename to read format from
+  format to use or filename to read format from
 * `cb`
   callback will be called with (err, object)